Copyright © 2005 CrystalClear Software, Inc -- Last Modified: $Date: 2005/09/28 13:40:25 $

 ss >> d2;

 The section Extensions to time_put Format Flags describes the additional formatting flags provided in this proposal.
 The new flags support concepts like fractional seconds formatting which are needed to support new concepts provided by this proposal.
-The classes date_facet, time_facet, date_input_facet, and time_input_facet provide support for localization and customization of input/output.
+The classes date_facet

 Local time adjustment is an example of particularly difficult domain logic that is simplified by the proposed library.
 The rules associated with these adjustments are needed in many applications and overall the library support is quite poor.
 Consider, for example, an application that calculates arrival times for an airline.
 For the end user, it is important to see the arrival time of the flight in the arriving time zone not the departing time zone.
 Thus the application needs to manage the logic associated with time zone transitions and daylight savings time transitions.
 Other than that, the core application comes down to adding the length of the flight to the starting time of the flight.

 One core element of the local time adjustment is the representation of the time zone.
 A time zone is quite complex to specify completely since it needs to include everything from output strings to rules that define the start and end of daylight savings time.
 The most broadly used solution to representing time zones is provided by the POSIX 1003.1 standard for representation of timezones.
-The posix_time_zone class provides direct support for this standard.
+The posix_time_zone

-Here's a snippet of the core of this application as written using the proposed library extension including posix_time_zone:
+Here's a snippet of the core of this application as written using the proposed library extension including posix_time_zone

 //Red-eye flight from Arizona to New York that transits over